Envrin/apex/docs/user_manual/cms.md

 # CMS

 The administration panel contains a CMS menu, which allows you to easily manage navigation menus, page titles / layouts, and placeholders.
-Although these menus should be pretty striaght forward, this page gives a brief description of each.
+Although these menus should be pretty straight forward, this page gives a brief description of each.

 ### Menus